dinhomathias/Amc/Types-of-Handlers.md

 You also have to pay attention to the maximum lenght accepted by Telegram itself.
 As stated in the [documentation](https://core.telegram.org/bots#deep-linking) the maximum lenght for the start parameter is 64.

 Also, since this is an URL parameter, you have to pay attention on how to correctly pass the values in order to  avoid passing URL reserved characters.
-Consier the usage of `base64.urlsafe_b64encode`.
+Consider the usage of `base64.urlsafe_b64encode`.

 ## Pattern matching: The RegexHandler